AnhNguyenlost13/progress-bar-thingy/README.md

 - [x] Mode-dependent colors (differentiate between Practice and Normal modes)
 - [x] Change the color on new best
 - [ ] Optimize code
+- [ ] Improve performance by only getting the mod setting and recoloring the progress bar when needed (when practice is triggered, on new best etc.)

 ## Attributions
 * some code taken from Naxrin's ProgressBarColor mod